Guide - The Best of Park City

 Public Art Tours

-Main Street and surrounding areas feature public art installations worth documenting.
+Main Street and surrounding areas feature public art installations worth exploring and documenting.
 Self-guided tours provide routes connecting sculptures, murals, and installations that might otherwise escape notice.
+The Park City Gallery Stroll, which happens on the last Friday of each month, provides opportunities to experience highlighted artists and special exhibits.

-The combination of art and historic architecture creates opportunities for street photography distinct from pure landscape work.
+The combination of art and historic architecture creates possibilities for street photography distinct from pure landscape work.

 Seasonal Considerations